Andip20/phifin-one-privacy-policy/README.md

 These networks may use cookies or device identifiers to provide personalized ads.

-Please review Google AdMob Privacy Policy for more details on how advertising data is handled.

 5. Data Sharing

 We do not sell, rent, or share your personal data with any third party.